jsommers/switchyard/documentation/writing_a_program.rst

  * The ``Packet`` class acts as a container of headers (rather, header objects).
  * Headers within a packet can be accessed through methods on the Packet container object, and also by indexing.
 Headers are ordered starting with lowest layer protocols.
 For example, if a ``Packet`` has an ``Ethernet`` header (which is likely to be the lowest layer protocol), this header can be accessed with index 0 as in ``pktobj[0]``.
 Indexes can be integers, and they can also be packet header class names (e.g., ``Ethernet``, ``IPv4``, etc.).
 For example, to access the ``Ethernet`` header of a packet, you can write ``pktobj[Ethernet]``.
  * Fields in header objects are accessed through standard Python *properties*.
-(The code to manipulate header fields thus looks like it is just accessing instance variables.)
+The code to manipulate header fields thus looks like it is just accessing instance variables, but "getter" and "setter" method calls actually take place, depending on whether a property is being retrieved or assigned to.
  * A packet object can be constructed by either expliciting instantiating and object and adding headers, or it can be formed by "adding" (using the ``+`` operator) headers together, or by adding headers onto a packet (using ``+`` or ``+=``).
  * The Switchyard framework generally *automatically* handles serializing and deserializing Packet objects to and from byte sequences (i.e., wire format packets), but you can also explicitly invoke those methods if you need to.